PavanRangani/docs/docs/prd/contacts/contacts-of-clarius-users.md

 ## System requirements

 - All Clarius people are the user of the application.
 So system creates contacts for each users.
-By doing this system can distinguish contacts of Clarius team and other contacts.
+By doing this system can distinguish contacts of Clarius team and other regular contacts.
 - When any new user is added in application, the system will auto create related contact.
 - At the time of creating a contact from the user, system will use the name and email address of user to create related contact.
 - When any user is blocked, system will archive  related contact.